 After you have freed yourself from your gambling addiction, you’ll need to focus on paying off your debts.
 No matter how many people and places you owe money to, the best place to start is at the very beginning.
 Develop a plan for paying off your debts so that you can gain control of your finances and your life.

-Here’s what you need to know in order to find debt relief and get out of gambling debt:
+Here’s what you need to know in order to find gambling debt relief and get out of debt for good:

 Acknowledge the Gambling Problem